 - Preheat the oven to 165°C/329°F. Line the baking sheet with baking paper.

-- In a large bowl, combine together almond flour, corn starch, baking powder and salt.
+- MAKING THE DOUGH: In a large bowl, combine together almond flour, corn starch, baking powder and salt.

 - In a medium bowl, whisk lightly an egg, demerara sugar, melted butter, Amaretto and grated orange zest.

 - Make a well in the centre of the dry ingredients and pour wet ingredients.
 Start to stir with a fork then using your hand knead until all flour incorporates and you get a soft compact dough.

-- Shape the dough into a log (20cm in length and 5cm wide and just 1.5 cm high) directly on the baking sheet.
+- SHAPING/BAKING LOG: Shape the dough into a flat loaf (20cm in length and 5cm wide and just 1.5 cm high) directly on the baking sheet.

 - Bake in the oven for about 20-22 minutes or until light golden brown and the centre is set and firm to touch.
 Remove from the oven, turn oven off and cool completely (at least 30 minutes).

-- Using a serrated knife cut the log diagonally into slices and place them cut side up on baking sheet.
+- CUTTING/BAKING BISCOTTI: Using a serrated knife cut the loaf diagonally into slices and place them on baking sheet, cut side up.

-- Bake in the oven preheated to 120°C/248°F for 20 minutes, turn over using a kitchen tongs and bake for another 10-12 minutes until biscotti are golden.
+- Bake in the oven preheated to 120°C/248°F for 20 minutes, turn over using kitchen tongs and bake for another 10-12 minutes until biscotti are golden.
 Leave biscotti in the oven until completely cool.
 This will ensure biscotti to dry out and become crunchy.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.